raphCode/master-thesis-muzero/evaluation.typ

 !mz on training performance.
 For this, an ablation study is chosen so that the effect of individual modifications as well as groups of modifications can be analyzed.
-The second part applies the proposed !algo to a !mp game.
+The second part applies the proposed !algo to a !mp !g.